jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

 We get a type error!
 Hopefully this clears up what kinds are and how we can leverage them to statically check some properties of our programs.

+For the curious reader I encourage you to look at `PolyKinds` and `TypeFamilies`, these let you express some very sophisticated programs at the type level in Haskell.
+If this really tickles your fancy, perhaps make the leap to Agda, Idris, or Coq and enjoy full dependent types.